Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Collider analysis

 By plugging in the appropriate values for $N$, $B$, $\epsilon$, and $\mathcal{L}$ from our analysis, we calculate the projected upper limit on the charged Higgs production cross-section.
 This provides an estimate of the maximum allowed cross-section for the charged Higgs production in the $\tau_h\nu$ final state based on the analysis results and the chosen confidence level.

-We evaluate the $\sigma(pp \to H^\pm \to \tau_h\nu)_{\text{UL}}$ at different confidence levels, such as $95\%$ (exclusion limit) and $99.7\%$ (discovery limit), corresponding to $2\sigma$ and $5\sigma$ significance levels, respectively.
+We evaluate the $\sigma(pp \to H^\pm \to \tau_h\nu)_{\text{UL}}$ at different significance levels, such as $2\sigma$ (exclusion limit) and $5\sigma$ (discovery limit).
 The derived upper limits are shown as solid green and purple lines in Fig.~\ref{fig:ul_0b}.
 For example, for the $2\sigma$ upper limit, the values vary in the range [32.26 : 7.38] fb for $m_{H^\pm}$ = [180 : 400] GeV.
 These values represent the maximum allowed cross-section for the charged Higgs production in the $\tau_h\nu$ final state at a $95\%$ confidence level.
 In addition, a systematic uncertainty of $2\%$ is included in the analysis.
 The resulting upper limits, accounting for this systematic uncertainty, are shown as dashed colored lines in Fig.~\ref{fig:ul_0b}.
 It is worth noting that the presence of systematics can weaken the limits due to the significant contamination from the W+jets background, which constitutes a substantial fraction of the total background (approximately $50-70\%$) in this channel.